Academany/FabAcademy-Assessment/applications_and_implications.md

 # Applications and Implications
-Propose a final project that integrates a range of units covered.
-Projects can be separate or joint, but need to show individual mastery of all of the skills.
-Where possible, you should make rather than buy the parts of your project.
+Propose a final project that integrates the range of units covered.

 ## Learning outcomes:
 * Define the scope of a project